 What makes Japan so amazing to travel in is the variety; with every new prefecture, city or village you find something unique.
 Consisting of 47 prefectures—including 43 traditional prefectures, two urban prefectures (Osaka and Kyoto), one territory (Hokkaido) and the Metropolis of Tokyo—Japan has a lot of ground to cover, and a lot of surprises to unearth.
 If you’re thinking of venturing outside of the obvious, here are some highlights to help you pick your prefecture!

-We’ve divided them by region, with this part covering the smallest island of Japan: Shikoku.
+In our series, we cover the country by region, with this post highlighting the smallest island of Japan: Shikoku.
 With only four prefectures, it is famous for a special pilgrimage which features 88 temples associated with Buddhist monk Kukai.
 The island is filled with natural wonders and if you have the time, following the trail is a great way to see the area!
-Temples 1- 23 and 66 are in Tokushima, 24-39 in Kochi, 40-65 in Ehime and 67-88 in Kagawa.
-It can take up to 60 days but is a once-in-a-lifetime experience!
+Temples 1–23 and 66 are in Tokushima, 24–39 in Kochi, 40–65 in Ehime and 67–88 in Kagawa.
+It can take up to 60 days, but is a once-in-a-lifetime experience!

 Tokushima – 徳島県

-- Iya Valley: Considered one of the 3 unexplored regions of Japan, it is best known for the vine bridges which cross the Uya River.
-A suspension bridge made entirely of vines , it is 45m long and is rebuilt every 3 years.
+- Iya Valley: Considered one of the three unexplored regions of Japan, it is best known for the vine bridges which cross the Uya River.
+A suspension bridge made entirely of vines, it spans 45 m long and is rebuilt every 3 years.
 One of three rare bridges in Japan, it is also a national important folkloric property.

-Festival: The Awa Odori Dance is held in August and features shamisen, drums and bells with lively dances and draws crowds of over 1.3 million—it is the biggest in the region and definitely a sight worth seeing!
+The Awa Odori Dance is held in August and features shamisen, drums and bells with lively dances and draws crowds of over 1.3 million.
+It is the biggest event in the region and definitely a sight worth seeing!
 If you find you’ve missed the festival, the Awa Odori Kaikan holds performances each evening!

-Food: With buckwheat being far easier to cultivate than rice here, it’s a great chance to try sobagome zosui, which is a thick porridge/gratin-type dish made by boiling the soba seeds and is unique to the area.
+With buckwheat being far easier to cultivate than rice here, it’s a great chance to try sobagome zosui.
+It is a thick porridge/gratin-type dish made by boiling the soba seeds and is unique to the area.